Wild Coast Horse Riding Adventures

-We are situated in the sea side village of Kei Mouth next to Morgan Bay on the Wild coast.
-This is about 1 hour drive from the city of East London.
-We are in an area known as “The Wild Coast” or the former home land of Transkei.
+We are situated in the seaside village of Kei Mouth next to Morgan Bay on the Wild Coast.
+This is about 1 hours drive from the city of East London.
+We are in an area known as “The Wild Coast” or the former homeland of Transkei.
 This is now called Eastern Cape Province.

-We have had riders as young as 7 and as old as 75 do our Surf & Turf Safari.
-We would not recommend children under 12 doing the Wild Coast Trail.
+We have had riders as young as 7 and as old as 75 on our riding holidays.
+We would not recommend children under 12 or older riders who are not very riding fit taking part in the Wild Coast Trail.
 Our Kei River Riding Holidays are for all ages and abilities.

 How far should I book in advance?

 Due to high demand, it is best to book in advance to avoid disappointment.
 This will also allow plenty of time to do fundraising or raid the piggybank!
 Always contact us to check availability, as some places may become available at short notice.

 First of all contact us to confirm your chosen dates and availability.

 Then complete our online booking form and rider details.
 We will send confirmation and payment details – and that’s it…you are booked!

 No, your local travel agent will be able to assist you.